 Sculptor Eduardo Chillida used to say his Basque Country is made of a black light —particular to that place and its people— and a darkness that he wanted to portray in his work.
 He too thought that light is totally opposite to the one from the Mediterranean, always so white and luminous.
 To him, Greece gave the impression of being born out of the physical light of the Aegean Sea, and he thought that clarity was what led the Greek man to discover his own light: that of reason and criticism.

 Even though I am not European, I do believe in the light Chillida spoke about: the one each man projects from within.
-I believe in it because I have seen it in many places—in the Mediterranean, Northern Europe and elsewhere— and I have always known none of those lights are exactly like mine.
-In North America, Europe and Russia, darkness has a thinness to it, a certain elegance, such as the northern air's, which is always so sharp.
+I believe in it because I have seen it in many places outside Mexico and I have always known none of those lights are exactly like mine.
+In North America, Europe or Russia, darkness has a thinness to it, a certain elegance, such as the northern air's, which is always so sharp.
 I believe men from the north get their gloominess from that faint breeze, as well as from the cold whiteness that keeps them company for months and is so familiar to them.
 That black light is characteristic of the white man, that is why black from Chillida's work feels so similar to Serra or Soulages.

 When it comes to Mexico there is a superficial belief —which permeates both local and foreign imagination— that regards it as a place colored to exhaustion, bursting with life and overflowed by the cheerfulness of its people.
 I am, however, convinced of the opposite: Mexico is an implacable place, that knows no mercy and where life is worth nothing.
 Mexico is not colorful, Mexico is black because of color and Mexicans also shine with a black light, completely different from any other.